-For the year ended December 31, 2018, the Audit Committee has reviewed and discussed the audited financial statements with management and the Company's independent registered public accounting firm, Deloitte & Touche LLP.
-The Committee discussed with Deloitte & Touche LLP the matters required to be discussed by the Auditing Standard No. 16, as adopted by the Public Company Accounting Oversight Board in PCAOB Release No. 2012-004 and approved by the SEC in Release No. 34-68453, and reviewed the results of the independent registered public accounting firm's examination of the financial statements.
+For the year ended December 31, 2020, the Audit Committee has reviewed and discussed the audited financial statements with management and the Company's independent registered public accounting firm, Deloitte & Touche LLP.
+The Audit Committee discussed with Deloitte & Touche LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC, and reviewed the results of the independent registered public accounting firm's examination of the financial statements.